Centsible Finance Logo White Text

 • When the customer pays the invoice, the lender releases the remaining balance, minus a financing fee.

-There are two types of debtor finance, disclosed and confidential.
-In disclosed debtor financing the customer pays the invoice directly to the lender, where the lender then releases the remaining balance to the business minus the financing fee.
-In confidential debtor financing, the customer pays the business directly, as they often don't know debtor finance is being used, this makes the business responsible for repaying the lender for the advance received as well as any agreed financing fees.
+There are two types of cash-flow finance, disclosed and confidential.
+In disclosed cash-flow finance the customer pays the invoice directly to the lender, where the lender then releases the remaining balance to the business minus the financing fee.
+In confidential cash-flow finance, the customer pays the business directly, as they often don't know debtor finance is being used, this makes the business responsible for repaying the lender for the advance received as well as any agreed financing fees.

-What types of businesses benefit from debtor finance?
+What types of businesses benefit from cash-flow finance?

 Is there a commitment period?